-- To provide comprehensive disaster management, traffic, fire and emergency services that will ensure that all the communities and properties are safe. - To provide training to volunteer cops and staff personnel. - To capacitate the local municipalities with adequate resources to be able to respond to any form of disaster. - Reduction of disaster impacts that may occur as a result of the spatial spread of the District.
+• To provide comprehensive disaster management, traffic, fire and emergency services that will ensure that all the communities and properties are safe.

+- To capacitate the local municipalities with adequate resources to be able to respond to any form of disaster. - Reduction of disaster impacts that may occur as a result of the spatial spread of the District.